 Commissioned by?
 Colonel John Campbell

 Who is Psyche?
 One of the three daughters of an unknown king and queen.
-She was very beautiful, and the people treated her like a goddess.
+She was very beautiful, and people treated her like a goddess.
 Venus was jealous of her beauty and the way she was treated.
-She asked her son, Cupid, to use his arrows to make her marry the ugliest of all human beings.
+She asked her son Cupid to use his arrows to make her marry the ugliest of all human beings.
 However, when Cupid saw Psyche, he fell in love with her.
-Her father went to an oracle to ask why her daughter had not married yet.
+Psyche's father went to an oracle to ask why her daughter had not married yet.
 The oracle said that Psyche should be left behind there immediately as otherwise terrible disasters would happen.
-The god Zephyr blew her away and put her in a palace by herself.
+Next, the god Zephyr blew her away and put her in a palace by herself.
 There, every night she made love to a person that she was not allowed to see.
 This person was Cupid.
-When she discovered that it was Cupid, he fled.
-To get Cupid back, she followed the instructions of Venus to gather a beauty ointment from the underworld as described above.
+When she discovered this, Cupid fled.
+To get him back, Psyche followed the instructions of Venus to gather a beauty ointment from the underworld as described above.

 Who is Canova?
-Antonio Canova (1757-1822) was born in Possagno, a small town in the north-east of Italy.
+Antonio Canova (1757-1822) was born in Possagno, a small town in the Northeast of Italy.
 He studied arts in Venice and then moved to Rome at age 23 to start his own workshop.
-He created several commissions for the Pope while in Rome.
-In 1802, he moved to Paris where he completed several sculptures for Napoleon.
+He completed several commissions for the Pope while in Rome.
+In 1802, he moved to Paris where he created several sculptures for Napoleon.
 He was inspired by the ancient Greek and Roman sculptures.
 He revived this classical style and Canova is considered to be the prime neoclassical sculptor.
 His sculptures are praised because of their perfect form and finish.
 The careful finish of the human bodies makes his statues look like real flesh and makes them come alive.
-An example of another great sculpture of Canova is Perseus with the Head of Medusa, which is in the Vatican Museums, and a replica of it is in the Metropolitan Museum of Art.
+An example of another great sculpture of Canova is Perseus with the Head of Medusa in the Vatican Museums, and a replica can be found in the Metropolitan Museum of Art.

-Fun fact: Canova did extensive research to create this sculpture.
+Fun fact: Canova conducted extensive research to create this sculpture.
 The position of Cupid is copied exactly from a painting he saw in Herculaneum near Naples.
 After many sketches, he then created numerous clay figures of the sculpture.
-Unlike many other sculptors who created clay models of a sculpture at a smaller size, Canova created the clay models at their real size.
+Unlike many other sculptors who created small-sized clay models for a sculpture, Canova created the clay models at their real size.
 This helped him to accurately sculpt his work in marble.
 Note that the flask and the wings of Cupid are sculpted separately and are inserted into the rest of the sculpture.
 For example, you can still see some marks on where the wings are attached to Cupid’s back.
 Finally, Canova had special curved chisel tools designed for him, which he used to carve out the sculpture’s most inaccessible places.
 This attention to detail makes him one of the most admired sculptors in history.